 Do you want to find out more about our way of life?

-This is an opportunity to listen deeply for God's voice as you experience the richness of monastic life: silence, the beauty of nature, private and communal prayer, and meditation.
-Sisters will be available to guide discernment.
+This is an opportunity for those discerning a religious vocation to listen deeply to God's voice and experience the richness of monastic life: silence, the beauty of nature, private and communal prayer, and meditation.
+Sisters will be available to guide personal discernment.